sriram36/sriram36/README.md

 - **LeaveFlow** — A WhatsApp-based leave management system used internally by real teams.
 Built with FastAPI, React, PostgreSQL, and WhatsApp API integration.
 - Exploring scalable system design and backend architecture patterns.

+## 💼 Currently

+Full Stack Developer Intern @ **Zennith AI** — building document extraction pipelines and REST APIs that ship to real users.
+Internship work lives on their private GitHub, but I'm actively building here on weekends.
 ---

 ## 🏗️ Featured Projects